When the Serve Needs to Be In

 Consecutive Misses

-The following types of missed serves are the ones that give coaches grey hair and high blood pressure:
+The following types of missed serves are the ones that give coaches grey hair and high blood pressure (at lower levels, anyway):

 • When you missed your last serve